THE CARDWEAVING RIFF

 - The materials

-if they are smooth and non-fraying.
-Varying the materials is possible:
+used if they are smooth and non-fraying.
+Varying the materials is

-cotton, linen, hard-twist rug wool, etc. Varying the size of the weft
+possible: cotton, linen, hard-twist rug wool, etc. Varying the size

 - Patterns